stormpath/stormpath-rails/README.md

 app/views/users/verification_resend.html.erb
 ```

-### Supported Ruby Versions

-* Ruby 2.0.0
-* Ruby 2.1
-* Ruby 2.2

-### Supported Rails Versions

-above Rails 3.2

 ## Development

 ### Prerequisites

-If you wish to contribute to the gem, please follow the following steps:
+If you wish to contribute to the gem, please follow these steps:

 1. Create a Stormpath Application.
 2. Export the following env variables: